linkedin

 Communication-risk-management-in-software-development

 Just like in any other project, a breakdown in communication during software development is disastrous.
-Constant and effective communication is essential to project success.
-A communication breakdown will lead to delays and lower productivity.
+Effective team risk management strategies are essential in ensuring project success, and one critical aspect to consider is the potential for communication breakdown.
+A breakdown in communication within the development team can lead to delays and lower productivity

 The whole team should be committed to the project to mitigate and avoid a communication breakdown.
 When we talk about the team here, we mean everybody from the project manager, developers, testers, customers, etc.